Welcome To The

 Clay County Extension offers yearly field days for producers to come and view the work we are doing.
 Producers have a chance to view different varieties in the field and also other work such as weed control demonstrations, etc. Participants also have the opportunity to visit with Extension Agronomists and company representatives at the field day.
 Make plans to join us in 2016.

-Our next field day will take place June 2nd, 2016 and will feature an on farm corn fertility demonstration. field day details
+Our next field day will take place August 5th, 2016 and will feature on farm demonstrations in rice, soybeans, corn and irrigation. field day details

 Photo: Jeremy Ross, Extension Soybean Agronomist, visits with producers on soybean varieties at the Eastern Clay County Field Day.

 Clay County farmers have been the leaders in fighting glyphosate resistant pigweeds.

 To learn about a community-based program called Zero Tolerance click here